 Faculty Appreciation Program | Duquesne University

-The Duquesne Circle offers students the opportunity to recognize professors whom they believe best exemplify leadership and excellence in the classroom.
-Students write positive notes to these professors, which are delivered by members of the circle.
+The Duquesne Circle provided students with the opportunity to recognize professors who best exemplified leadership and excellence in the classroom.
+Students wrote positive notes to these professors, which members of the circle delivered.

 Skunk Day | SUNY Plattsburgh

 Skunk Day is a long-standing tradition unique to the SUNY Plattsburgh Circle.
-Members carry a stuffed skunk named Fiona in a cage.
-When a faculty or staff member is “skunked,” Fiona is brought to the person’s office, and they are asked to provide either a monetary donation or a non-perishable food item, all of which benefit the on-campus food pantry.
+Members carry a stuffed skunk named Fiona in a cage, and when a faculty or staff member is “skunked,” Fiona is brought to the person’s office.
+They are asked to provide either a monetary donation or a non-perishable food item, all of which benefit the on-campus food pantry.
 That person then has the opportunity to identify the next person to be “skunked.”

 Senior Supply Drive | Stephen F. Austin State University

-The SFA Circle worked with the director of a local senior and rehabilitation center to identify recipients to receive supplies based on need, including low-income status, formerly homeless, limited family contact, or residents without any family support.
-Lists of donation items were distributed to partners across campus, local churches, and nearby businesses to begin the process of collecting the supplies to share with those in need.
+The SFA Circle collaborated with the director of a local senior and rehabilitation center to identify recipients who would receive supplies based on their specific needs, including low-income status, a history of homelessness, or limited family contact or support.
+Lists of donation items were distributed to partners across campus, local churches, and nearby businesses to initiate the collection of supplies to share with those in need.

 Review the Signature Programs Guidelines here.
 Submit your circle’s Program Report here.